Properties of the spherically symmetric polymer black holes: Introduction

-{It must be noted that, although the canonical transformation (\ref{eq1.7a}) is always allowed classically, the corresponding loop quantization has not been carried out yet in terms of the new canonical variables ($v_i, P_i$).
-As a result, it is not clear whether such resultant loop quantum gravity can be described by the simple replacement of Eq.(\ref{eq2.12}) for $P_1$ and $P_2$ in the corresponding classical Hamiltonian, even only to the leading order of quantum corrections.
-Additional subtles related to this issue can be found from \cite{Ashtekar:2005qt,APSV07}.}
+It must be noted that the BMM model is based on a set of new canonical variables ($v_i, P_i$).
+Although the canonical transformation (\ref{eq1.7a}) is always allowed classically, the corresponding loop quantization has not been carried out yet in terms of these new variables.
+As a result, it is not clear what are relations of such effective theory [obtained by simply the replacement of Eq.(\ref{eq2.12})] to LQG.
+Therefore, to be distinguished with the effective theory obtained from LQG by taking only the leading order of quantum corrections into account, we refer such black holes as polymer black holes.
+Additional questions related to this issue can be found from \cite{Ashtekar:2005qt,APSV07}.